The Trauma Service Westmead Hospital

 The afternoon session of the program includes a guest speaker who has sustained a spinal injury due to a car crash and a live demonstration of stopping distances.
 The program concludes with a speaker who has lost her daughter through texting and driving.

-The program for the 2018 bstreetsmart event is currently unavailable.
-Please check back closer to the date for more information.
+The program for the 2018 bstreetsmart event is now available but is subject to change.